1038lab/i18n-Translator/README.md

-# Test Project for i18n-Translator
+# i18n Project for i18n-Translator

 Welcome to our test project!
 This README contains various Markdown elements to test the translation functionality.